Padayottam (2018 film): Production

 The title Padayottam was taken from the 1982 Malayalam film of the same name.
-Permission was granted by its production house and the filmmaker, Jijo Punnoose.
+The title's permission was granted by its production house and filmmaker Jijo Punnoose.

 Music

 The film score was composed and arranged by Prashant Pillai, song lyrics were written by Hari Narayanan.

 Release

 Padayottam was released in India on 14 September 2018.

 Reception

 A review on SilverScreen India praised the cast, but acknowledged "a partially incoherent story-line" of the film.